Chikako, Princess Kazu: Buddhist nun

 (静寛院宮) on 9 December 1866, but just a few weeks later her brother Emperor Komei would also pass away.

 The death of Shogun Iemochi put an end to their very short marriage, and the couple did not have any children.
 When Iemochi's will to have Tokugawa Iesato succeed him arrived in Edo, the rōjū consulted her and Tenshō-in, voicing opposition to having someone so young as shōgun during such turbulent times, Seikan'in and Tenshō-in instead supported Tokugawa Yoshinobu, who would become the last Tokugawa Shogun.
 However their relationship quickly turned sour as public opinion turned against Yoshinobu.

 During the Meiji Restoration, Seikanin and Tenshō-in helped negotiate for the peaceful surrender of Edo Castle by restraining extremists of both sides.
 They were therefore instrumental in maintaining the lineage of the Tokugawa family.
 After the shogunal surrender, Seikanin briefly returned to Kyoto.
 But after Emperor Meiji moved the capital to Tokyo (the former Edo), he and her uncle persuaded Seikanin to join them there.

 Seikan'in arrived in Tokyo in 1874 and she took up residence in the home of Katsu Kaishū, in the mansion in Azabu ichibei-cho.
 She remained there until her death in 1877 of beriberi, at the young age of 31.
 Her grave is at Zōjō-ji, in Minato, Tokyo.
 After World War II, her tomb was excavated for reburial.
 A photographic plate of a man in traditional hitatare and a tachi-eboshi was found on her person.
 The image on the plate disappeared the following day, however, perhaps due to improper handling.
 As a result, the identity of the male is unknown.
 Although it is generally believed to have been of her husband, Tokugawa Iemochi, it has also been suggested that it could have been of her former fiancé, Prince Arisugawa Taruhito.

 The body of Iemochi was found.
 An old tradition was if the husband died, his wife would cut a piece of her hair, and the hair would be buried with her husband, but the hair that was buried with Iemochi was not Kazunomiya's.

 There is a legend that Princess Kazu gave one of her ladies-in-waiting to Iemochi as a concubine, named Sachi.
 Sachi followed the shōgun to Kyoto and Osaka, but one year after Iemochi's death, Sachi was murdered by a samurai from Satsuma who believed her to be Princess Kazu.

 In popular culture

 The exhumation of Princess Kazunomiya's remains, together with the story of the mysterious fading photograph that was found with her, was referenced in Yasunari Kawabata's 1961 novel Beauty and Sadness.

 Princess Kazunomiya was portrayed by Yumi Adachi in the 2003 Fuji TV miniseries Ōoku.

+She appeared in the manga Jin and its TV series, where she was one of the patients saved by Jin Minakata and his medical knowledge.